13 Packet Structure and Framing

 13.4 Quick Reference: Packet Structure Summary

-Length field Known payload size IP, TCP, UDP, MQTT, CoAP
+• Length field: Best when payload size is known; used by IP, TCP, UDP, MQTT, and CoAP

 Check Your Understanding: Match Packet Concepts